Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction

-Strategy's Expected Result/Impact: Increased percentage of students demonstrating STAAR Redesigned academic growth in reading and math.
+Strategy's Expected Result/Impact: Increased percentage of students demonstrating STAAR Redesign academic growth in reading and math.

 ESF Levers: